john-mock98/Automated-Teller-Machine-ATM-/README.md

 # Automated-Teller-Machine-ATM-
 # Author John P Mock
 #
 # The project is as the title describes an ATM machine.
-The ATM uses a common .txt file in order to keep record of the accounts
+The ATM uses a .txt file in order to keep record of the accounts
 # and their relevant information.
 #
 # Have fun going through it.